 Have you come across a relatively unknown or under-the-radar retail brand that goes above and beyond?
-Collective action empowers a global shopping experience at a local level––it’s always good to support local brands, but it’s even better to support local brands like ABLE that operate sustainably and ethically.
+You can do wonders by sharing your shopping experience with others––it’s always good to support local brands, but it’s even better to support local brands that operate sustainably and ethically.

-The fashion brand employs women in Ethiopia, Peru, Mexico, and Nashville.
-ABLE pays employees a living wage and publishes its lowest wages.
-Therefore, an ethical consumer knows that whoever made their piece of clothing can also find gender equality and dignified livelihoods.
+One of our favorites here at Artistic Fuel is ABLE.
+The fashion company employs women in Ethiopia, Peru, Mexico and Nashville.
+It pays employees a living wage and publishes its lowest wages on its website.
+Therefore, consumers can rest in the fact that whoever made their clothes can meet their family’s needs.

-Barrett Ward, the founder of ABLE, calls it “radical transparency.”
-Ward hopes that, before long, ABLE’s business model will not be a rarity, but interconnected solutions from an accountable fashion industry.
+Barrett Ward, founder of ABLE, calls it “radical transparency.”
+Ward hopes that, before long, ABLE’s business model will not be a rarity, but what consumers expect from fashion companies.

 For all the good they do, Fashion Revolution can’t continue to do it all alone.
 Consider picking up one of their informative and creatively curated fanzines.
 The publication raises funds to support the Fashion Revolution campaign.

-Also, try attending one of their virtual events and make a positive difference toward systemic reform.
-They live stream workshops, demos, and talks right onto your social media platforms.
+Also, try attending one of their virtual events during quarantine.
+They livestream workshops, demos, and talks right into your living room.
 You can watch in those comfy sweats you (hopefully) purchased from an ethical fashion company.